urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 which expects a `@udm` and you try to pass it a `@udk`, it will fail.
 The feature seems banal, but spacecraft have been laid low by less.

+This is clearly a crude mechanism.
+If you don't like it, you don't have to use it.

 ##Known odors##